 As I said, the first noticeable thing about Singapore is its well-deserved reputation for its strict laws against any kind of litter.
 I think Singapore is one of the cleanest countries I’ve seen.
 Because littering here comes at a price.
 Oftentimes, at fines of $1000 or more.
 A fun fact is also that chewing gum is banned in Singapore.
 It has been banned since 2004 and the reason is they don’t want people spitting it out on the street!

 Singapore is probably the most cosmopolitan city I have ever seen.
 It’s one small and compact city but it has everything.
 Starting from the huge Indian, Malaysian, and Chinese neighborhoods, followed by British colonial influence, to state-of-the-art infrastructure.
 There are people from different cultures and backgrounds living together in peace.
-This conglomeration of cultures leads to Singapore having four official languages: English, Mandarin, Malay, and Tamil.
-And a lot of Singapore’s residents speak at least 2 of them.
+This conglomeration of cultures leads to Singapore having four official languages: English, Mandarin, Malay, and Tamil with a lot of Singaporeans speaking at least 2 of them.

 You can start the morning in Little India.
 This is a buzzing historic district that shows the vibrant culture, with the small, brightly colored apartment blocks, the beautiful Hindu temples, and its own, unique atmosphere.
 Singapore has an Indian community of 250,000 people or around 7% of the total population.
 It really feels like a slice of India.
 A much cleaner, more organized slice.
 No offense, India.
 I still love you.